peass-ng/PEASS-ng/linPEAS/README.md

 - 1 min to monitor the processes in order to find very frequent cron jobs *(need `-a`)* - Notice that this check will need to **write** some info inside a file that will be deleted

 **Other parameters:**
-- **-a** (all checks) - This will **execute also the check of processes during 1 min, and brute-force each user using `su` with the top2000 passwords.**
+- **-a** (all checks) - This will **execute also the check of processes during 1 min, will search more possible hashes inside files, and brute-force each user using `su` with the top2000 passwords.**
 - **-s** (superfast & stealth) - This will bypass some time consuming checks - **Stealth mode** (Nothing will be written to disk)

 This script has **several lists** included inside of it to be able to **color the results** in order to highlight PE vector.

-LinPEAS also **exports a new PATH** variable if common folders aren't present in the original PATH variable.
-It also **exports and unset** some environmental variables so no command executed during the session will be saved in the history file (you can avoid this actions using the parameter **-n**).
+LinPEAS also **exports a new PATH** variable during the execution if common folders aren't present in the original PATH variable.
+It also **exports and unset** some environmental variables during the execution so no command executed during the session will be saved in the history file (you can avoid this actions using the parameter **-n**).

 ![](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/raw/master/linPEAS/images/help.png)